 - Apply higher education standards of excellence and peer review to community engagement

-- Foster partnerships between institutions of higher education and communities to empower groups and individuals and increase the relevance of higher education
+- Foster partnerships between institutions of higher education and communities to empower groups and individuals to tackle societal issues and shape the future of higher education

 - Facilitate the creation of regional networks of universities dedicated to civic engagement

 The Network is guided by an elected Steering Committee of 13 members from around the world (current membership comes from 12 countries on 6 continents).
 Our secretariat is based at Tufts University in Medford, Massachusetts, United States of America.

 The beginning of this millennium witnessed a global trend toward greater engagement of universities with their communities, characterized by systemic efforts to mobilize the expertise and person power of these institutions to address pressing societal needs.
 However, there was limited international coordination and exchange on such issues among the heads of universities.